microsoftgraph/msgraph-sdk-powershell/src/Security/Security/docs/v1.0-beta/New-MgSecurityThreatSubmissionUrlThreat.md

 # New-MgSecurityThreatSubmissionUrlThreat

 ## SYNOPSIS
-Create new navigation property to urlThreats for security
+Create a new urlThreatSubmission object.

 ## SYNTAX